Are probiotics safe during pregnancy?

 As with all things relating to your health during pregnancy, it’s always a good idea to consult with your physician to ensure that what you’re doing is suitable for your own unique circumstances.
 This advice is meant as a general guide only.

-Dr Indika Alahakoon is a highly experienced obstetrician based in Westmead and Bella Vista in Sydney’s west.
-If you would like to book a consultation with Dr Alahakoon, please contact us today.
+A/Prof Indika Alahakoon is a highly experienced obstetrician based in Westmead and Bella Vista in Sydney’s west.
+If you would like to book a consultation with A/Prof Alahakoon, please contact us today.